-Contested Sequel: In a surprising turn of events, the remake, in spite of the well-known beef between Don Mancini and the creators of the new film, scored solid reviews (63% on Rotten Tomatoes) from critics and even some fans of the original continuity.
-However, other fans of the original series continue to despise the 2019 film.
+Contested Sequel: In a surprising turn of events, the remake, in spite of the well-known beef between Don Mancini and the creators of the new film, scored solid reviews (63% on Rotten Tomatoes) from critics.
+However, other fans of the original series continue to ignore the 2019 film's existence.
 Whether you agree with their assessment generally depends on what you think the changes to the source material (namely, Chucky's origin and his relationship with Andy) - are they a good way to make the film stand on its own as a solid A.I.
 Is a Crapshoot horror film, or do they degrade it to the point of making it an In Name Only remake?
 Whether you think Don Mancini's disapproval of the project invalidates its right to exist will also play a major role in your assessment.

-Tim Matheson is the third actor from the Dirty Harry film series to appear in a Child's Play installment.
-Andrew Robinson, who played Scorpio in Dirty Harry, Lois Foraker, who had a minor uncredited Fanservice Extra role as Hot Mary in Dirty Harry and Justin Whalin, who had a bit part in The Dead Pool, both appeared in Child's Play 3 as Sgt.
-Botnick and Andy Barclay respectively, while Matheson, who played Henry Kaslan in the reboot, had previously played one of the villainous vigilante cops in Magnum Force.
+Tim Matheson is the fourth actor from the Dirty Harry film series to appear in a Child's Play installment.
+Andrew Robinson, who played Scorpio in Dirty Harry, Lois Foraker, who had a minor uncredited Fanservice Extra role as Hot Mary in Dirty Harry and Justin Whalin, who had a bit part in The Dead Pool, all appeared in Child's Play 3 as Sgt.
+Botnick, Sgt.
+Frazier and Andy Barclay respectively, while Matheson, who played Henry Kaslan in the reboot, had previously played one of the villainous vigilante cops in Magnum Force.

 This is the thirdtime where Mark Hamill's character sings a creepy song during the end credits.

 Jerkass Woobie: Unlike his original continuity version, this Chucky isnt an utter bastard but a relatively innocent robot who genuinely wants to make his friend happy and is crushed to feel rejected, and what makes him crazy are the actions of a rogue programmer and thus completely beyond his control.

 Older Than They Think: While some fans are upset by the fact that Chucky isn't possessed, that idea actually isn't far off from the original script that Don Mancini wrote before reinventing it into to the original movie.
 The original script was called Bloody Buddy, where synthetic blood was placed into the doll and Andy mixed his blood with Chucky's, making a blood brotherhood.
 This isn't too different from the new movie with Chucky being a rogue A.I. who developed murderous tendencies.